We Repair Water Heaters in Austin & San Antonio

 But tankless water heaters do have some drawbacks.
 Sometimes they can’t meet a large demand, like when two people are showering at the same time.
-Our professional recommendation for this scenario: Rock, paper, scissors.
 You should also keep in mind that these units aren’t recommended for electric power supply.
 Installation can get pretty pricey because these require different gas piping and electric wiring compared to the tank style models.

 Hybrid Water Heaters

-Now if the two water heaters above fell in love and had a baby, this bundle of joy would be the hybrid water heater.
+Now the best of both worlds is a hybrid water heater.
 This new technology is also known as a heat pump water heater.
 It combines the best of tank style and tankless units.
 It pulls in heat from outside air to instantly heat water.
 Then during high-demand times, it switches to heating like a tank style water heater so it can provide a large volume of hot water at once.

-There are a few pros and cons of this cutting-edge love child.
+There are a few pros and cons of this cutting-edge heater.
 The hybrid water heater is energy efficient and always has enough hot water.
 One unique feature is that it can also cool a space that’s up to 700 square feet — like a garage or studio.
 Although hybrid water heaters are on the expensive side, they do last a very long time and save you money on energy costs.
-Some downsides are that hybrids only come in electric models, require specific placement (in places like garages or large closets), and they only work well in warm climates.
-So, while they’re not great for those in colder parts of the US, they’re a perfect for our fellow Austinites.
+Some downsides are that hybrids only come in electric models, require specific placement in places like garages or large closets, and they only work well in warm climates.
+So, while they’re not great for those in colder parts of the US, they’re a perfect for our fellow Austin and San Antonio residents.

 Helpful How To’s

 Are you a do-it-yourselfer?
-More power to you.
 Check out some of our most popular water heater how to’s including step-by-step instructions and videos!

 Schedule Your Service